AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/update-the-desktop-proofing-viewer.md

 >[!IMPORTANT]
 >
 >Windows users must manually reinstall the Desktop Proofing Viewer to support Chrome version 91.
 After manually reinstalling, the Desktop Proofing Viewer upgrades to the latest version (2.0.15).
 Future updates to the Desktop Proofing Viewer will be automatic.
-For information in reinstalling, see [Install the Desktop Proofing Viewer with Automatic Updates](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).
+For information in reinstalling, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).

 ## Access requirements